kothasaanvi8/elcfs_protein_complex_modeling/README.md

 # README

 ## Overview
-This pipeline predicts protein complexes by modeling protein-protein interactions and assigning scores to various protein pairs using available association and expression data.
-It constructs weighted graphs and identifies clusters with high node connectivity and subgraph cohesion.
-The repository contains all necessary files and instructions to reproduce these results.
+This pipeline predicts protein complexes by combining protein association and expression data, modeling protein-protein interactions (PPI), and assigning interaction scores to as many protein pairs for which data is available.
+It then constructs weighted graphs and identifies clusters with high node connectivity and subgraph cohesion.
+Additionally, cell line-specific predictions are also generated, by substituting a subset of aggregate features with cell line-specific data and in turn the edge weights of identified clusters with the new scores.
+Its primary goal is to enable a more comprehensive mapping of the human proteome and show how complexes change across cell types.

+The main stages of the pipeline: constructing feature matrices, training random forest classifiers, scoring protein pairs, and generating clusters correspond to separate notebooks whose modularity  provides for the independent execution of each step.
+It is intended for computational biologists and bioinformaticians focusing on protein complex prediction and functional proteomics, especially those seeking insights into cell-specific differences in protein-protein interactions.

 Due to the size of certain generated results, they are stored in this [Google Drive folder](https://drive.google.com/drive/folders/1OEa0NVYCYnhOZmRa_pycIlpNx9ySJIea?usp=drive_link).

 ### Key files in the Google Drive directory expected to be of use from this project:
 - <span style="font-weight: normal;">[predictions.tsv.tar.bz2](https://drive.google.com/file/d/1Cn5zRitrl4i1S_WU2DBKCpR1Aj0_bLmb/view?usp=sharing)</span>: Predicted probabilities for protein pair interactions